 Deacon Major Cunningham (1924-1994) was born in Honea Path, South Carolina and made his home in Brooklyn.
 He was a charter member of the Grace Baptist Church of Christ and served as First Chairman of the Board of Deacons and Assistant School Teacher to the adult class.
-Like Deacon Cunningham, Dorothy and Shirley both hailed from South Carolina.
+Like Deacon Cunningham, Dorothy and Shirley were both from South Carolina.

-Dorothy “Dot” Corley Jacobs (1929-1993) joined the Grace Church in 1966 and devoted her life to caring for the children of her own family and of the extended family she developed through her work at the East New York Family Day Care Center and at Saint Vincent’s Foster Care Agency.
+Dorothy “Dot” Corley Jacobs (1929-1993) joined the Grace Church in 1966.
+She devoted her life to caring for both the children of her own family and those of the extended family she developed through her work at the East New York Family Day Care Center and at Saint Vincent’s Foster Care Agency.